e3prom/ruse/README.md

 command-line or inside a Docker container for even more security.

 ## Features
- * Runs under Linux \*BSD, MacOS, and Windows (Win7, Server 2008R2 and later)
+ * Runs under Linux, \*BSD, MacOS, and Windows (Win7, Server 2008R2 and later)
  * No external dependencies
  * HTTP and HTTPS (SSL/TLS) support
  * Selective Reverse Proxying
- * Serve static files (with optional directory listing)
+ * Serves static files (with optional directory listing)
  * File Logging

 ## Why
 Ruse helps you overcome multiple challenges, such as:
  * Hiding your HTTP listener(s) from Incident Response teams.
  * Load-balance to multiple remote listeners.
- * Simultaneously serving static files and listening for reverse HTTP shellcode on a single port.
+ * Simultaneously serving static files and listening for reverse HTTP shellcodes on a single port.
- * Leveraging domain-fronting by only exposing the redirector to the world.
+ * Leveraging domain-fronting by exposing the redirector from a trusted location.

-If you're doing Red Team operations or you may simply want to hide your HTTP listener during an engagement, Ruse may be of help.
+If you're doing Red Team operations or you may simply want to hide your HTTP listeners during an engagement, Ruse may be of help.

 In fact, you may want incident response teams or your targets' operators not to directly contact your C2 or metasploit HTTP listener for various reasons, such